WHEREABOUTS

 Volunteer for the Shanshui Conservation Centre

-Volunteer for teaching in the poverty-stricken areas in China with Hongtu Aid Education Association
+Volunteer to teach in the poverty-stricken areas in China with the Hongtu Aid Education Association

 Lecturer in Material and Artful Approaches (Advanced Migration Studies Program), SAXO Institute, University of Copenhagen